Steve Staunton: Aston Villa

-Staunton made a good impression on the Villa fans by marking his debut on 17 August with a goal in the 3–2 win over Sheffield Wednesday at Hillsborough.
+The 22-year-old Staunton made a good impression on the Villa fans by marking his debut on 17 August with a goal in the 3–2 win over Sheffield Wednesday at Hillsborough.
 He soon became a regular in Villa's defence, alongside the likes of the legendary Villan Paul McGrath, as they finished seventh during the 1991–92 season.
 The following year he played an important role in the club's push for the title in the first Premier League season.
 Villa, in the end, lost out to Manchester United and had to settle for second place.

 The following season, he won a League Cup winners medal when he helped a wounded Villa gain revenge on Manchester United by beating them 3–1 (denying them a domestic treble).
 The League Cup medal completed his domestic medal set.
 In the 1994–95 season, despite the club's managerial problems, he had a fine season and regularly captained the side.
 The 1995–96 season was a mixed one for Staunton.
 He won another League Cup medal, this time as a non-playing substitute in the excellent 3–0 victory over Leeds United, but his playing time was limited due to a number of injuries.

 Over the next two seasons he was once again a regular in defence, playing his part in Villa's run to the UEFA Cup quarter finals in 1996–97.
 He also scored from a corner during his time at Villa.
 Meanwhile, in the league, he helped a transitional Villa team to a fifth-place finish in 1996–97 and seventh in 1997–98.